PejLab/Pantry/README.md

 #### Reference genome and annotations

+**NOTE:** Pantry currently only supports gene annotations from Ensembl, not RefSeq or Gencode.
+Be sure the chromosome names in the GTF file match those in the reference genome FASTA file.

 - The FASTA file for a reference genome, e.g. `Homo_sapiens.GRCh38.dna.primary_assembly.fa`.
 - A GTF file containing the gene, exon, and other annotations, compatible with the supplied reference genome.
-For example, `Homo_sapiens.GRCh38.106.gtf`.
+For example, `Homo_sapiens.GRCh38.113.chr.gtf`.
 Any desired quality filtering should be done beforehand, e.g. including only transcripts validated by both Ensembl and HAVANA.

 ### Phenotype files